DenisPolygalov/CaFFlow/mendouscopy/README.md

 - __frame processor__
 - __frame sink__

-A __frame source__ is a Python object binded to a single or multiple video files, images, video camera(s) or network socket(s) and provide next frame upon calling it's `read_next_frame()` method.
+A __frame source__ is a Python object binded to a single or multiple video file(s), image(s), video camera(s) or network socket(s) and provides the next frame upon calling its `read_next_frame()` method.
-In the CaFFLow terminology frame source object have zero *inputs* and single *output* and provide frames for the downstream graph.
+In the CaFFLow terminology frame source objects have zero *inputs* and a single *output* and provide frames for the downstream graph.

-A __frame processor__ is a Python object that have single *input*, one or more *outputs* and process each input frame upon calling it's `process_frame()` method.
+A __frame processor__ is a Python object that has a single *input*, one or more *outputs*, and processes each input frame upon calling its `process_frame()` method.

-A __frame sink__ is a Python object that have single *input* and zero *outputs* and convert input frame into, for example, file on a disk.
+A __frame sink__ is a Python object that has a single *input* and zero *outputs*, and converts the input frame into, for example, a file on a disk.

-A __pipeline graph__ is a set of Python objects consisting of single frame source, zero or more frame processors and at least one frame sink.
+A __pipeline graph__ is a set of Python objects consisting of a single frame source, zero or more frame processors and at least one frame sink.

 In a user-side script all objects of the graph are instantiated, assembled into the pipeline and executed by pushing frames from the source via processor(s) into sink(s).

-The architecture above allows to accomplish variety of tasks ranging from simple video format conversion or animal's position detection to dF/F calcium traces extraction in (well, almost) real time.
+The architecture above allows to accomplish a variety of tasks ranging from simple video format conversion or animal's position detection to dF/F calcium traces extraction in (well, almost) real time.
-By using user-side/framework-side concept an adapted pipeline(s) can be built for any set of experiments while keeping common set of building blocks consistent across labs. and, therefore, contributing to reproducible analysis while keeping flexibility.
+By using this user-side/framework-side concept, adapted pipelines can be built for any set of experiments while keeping a common set of building blocks consistent across labs, and, therefore, can contribute to reproducible analysis while keeping flexibility.
-Also, video recordings can be of arbitrary duration without extensive requirements for PC memory size.
+In addition, video recordings can be of arbitrary duration without extensive requirements for PC memory size.

-Moreover CaFFLow uses only field-proven and deterministic image processing algorithms provided by OpenCV library, straightforward for re-using in C++ or even re-implementation in FPGA potentially yielding higher that real-time performance and possibility to be used in a closed loop applications.
+Moreover, CaFFLow uses only field-proven and deterministic image processing algorithms provided by the OpenCV library, straightforward for re-using in C++ or even re-implementation in FPGA, potentially yielding higher that real-time performance and the possibility to be used in closed loop applications.